elson2121/Webbasedcalculator/README.md

 CSS3: For styling, colors, and layout arrangement.

-JavaScript (Vanilla): For all the core calculation logic and handling user input.
+JavaScript (Vanilla): For all the core calculation logic and handling user input. 📂 Project Structure The project consists of three main files:

+/simple-calculator
+├── index.html       // The main structure of the calculator UI ├── style.css        // All CSS rules for styling and layout └── script.js        // The logic for handling button clicks and calculations